-It had been reluctance that led us there, despite our collective need for exercise, clean air and time spent wandering through it.
+It had been reluctance that led us there on this family walk, despite our collective need for exercise, clean air and time spent wandering through it.
 We were stuck in another day of sedentary rote, indoors and uninspired, one roof over many walls, the lazy leave of an unwrapped holiday break and backpacks still untouched.
 We festered in our shared seclusion, some of us louder than others.
 It was time to leave the house, whether we wanted to or not.

 The hawk, sensing my labors, circled around again, doing the math and crying about it.
 Further along, the boys were waiting, one with questions and one always questioning.
 I followed in their footsteps.
 It wasn’t lost on me.

 “What do you think is the biggest problem in the world right now?”
 I asked either of them upon the crest.
 One looked into the distance, the other at a dead scorpion on the ground.

 “Hunger?” asked one.